 Similarly, we must attract, support and retain outstanding faculty members – those researchers, teachers, scholars, and artists who by never failing to question, analyze and create, change lives and society for the better.”

 UBC President's Excellence Chairs

-The President’s Excellence Chairs were created to attract great faculty that will enable cutting-edge research and an excellent student learning experience that will attract top students.
+The President’s Excellence Chairs were created to attract great faculty who will enable cutting-edge research and an excellent student learning experience to attract top students.
 The recruitment of outstanding faculty to areas in which UBC already has tremendous strength will attract increased levels of research funding, which will attract other outstanding faculty and the best students.
 UBC will have the privilege to yield a diverse class of exceptional graduate and undergraduate students – intellectually curious, academically gifted, and socially engaged.

-The six chairs will be in the following areas, Biodiversity Studies, Brain Health, Forest Bio-Products, Global Development Policy, Media Studies, and Precision Oncology.
-Each chair has an estimated value of $3-$5 million.
+The seven chairs are in the following areas: Biodiversity Studies, Brain Health, Forest Bio-Products, Global Development Policy, Media Studies, Precision Oncology and Healthy Aging.
+Each chair has an estimated value of $3-5 million.
 Position profiles are available for each of these positions on this site.

 If you would like additional information, please contact Marcia Lang.